maglietti/QB-OrderTrackingGuide/createOrders.md

     4. Select Exit Settings.
 ~~~

-## Import Orders from the File
+## Import the orders spreadsheet

-Fineally, import the orders from the OrderList.xlsx file you saved earlier.
+Finally, import the orders from the OrderList.xlsx file you saved earlier.
 Just like before, the import dialogue box opens and gives you the opportunity to verify that the data will stored correctly.
 Review the information and import your data.

 SCREENSHOT
 {: .label .label-red}